aerele/kartoza/README.md

 ## Integration with HRMS

-Kartoza integrates seamlessly with the HRMS module to extend its functionality for South African requirements.
+Cohenix Kartoza integrates seamlessly with the HRMS module to extend its functionality for South African requirements.

 ### Payroll Extensions